-I wondered how I was going to be in touch with anyone on TEARS again as my hard drive had gone bust and I lost everything that was not saved on a back up disc.
+I wondered how I was going to be in touch with anyone again as my hard drive had gone bust and I lost everything that was not saved on a back up disc.

 So your letter has put me in touch.

 Yes of course you can put it on the site.
 [Jean-Pierre letter] I am a little disappointed that there is no mention anywhere as to how the RAM ended up in the UK.

 At the time it was in my possession it was a serious toss up as to whether I hung on to it or most likely handed it over to the Libyan museum as it was quite a hassle to make the strong box it required for shipping.
 Mick was a bit laid back and was no help, more interested in being tour ex.

 I remember Ken Oliver and very likely I saw you as well, being stationed at the garrison I spent a lot of time at the yacht club and met most of the fellows in the diving club, even went on a diving excursion with them once as top cover to Wadi Belgamel when we were all washed along and off a rocky ledge by a giant wave and myself and a young lady suffered bad grazing.
 I did not visit sick quarters on returning and developed a little coral poisoning which kept breaking out on occasions for years after.

 I have just discovered your website, and can give you an update on the bronze ram.

 I was teaching in Tobruk from 1963 to 1967, and was one of the group that found and recovered the ram, along with Mick Lally and Derek Schofield.
 Another teacher named Sky Yule was also present when we recovered it.